ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 > Skip this step if you are using the [Sandbox Environment](https://github.com/ibm-build-lab/Watson-NLP/tree/main/MLOps/reserve-openshift-sandbox).

-The deployment approach that we use in this tutorial relies on capabilities of Knative Service which are disabled by default.
+The deployment approach that we use in this tutorial relies on capabilities of Knative Serving that are disabled by default.
 Below you will configure Knative Service to enable *init containers* and *empty directories*.

 Save `config-features` config map in your current directory.